Mary Mowry House

-In 2013, The Nonprofit Organization Revive the Roots, asked to embark on a project to revive the boarded up and rapidly deteriorating historic Mary Mowry House on the adjacent town-owned property.
+In 2013 we embarked on a project to revive the boarded up and rapidly deteriorating Mary Mowry House, c.a 1750.
 Developing a plan in collaboration with Preserve RI and the Smithfield Land Trust, Revive the Roots brought the house back into use and developed Rhode Island’s first live-in curatorship program.
-This curatorship program had transformed the historic Mowry House from an endangered, unlivable structure to a base of operations for the non-profit and a landmark for the town.
+From 2014 to 2020, a rotating group of live-in curators transformed a neglected farm house into a landmark building.
+At the Rhode Island Historical Preservation Commission's 2021 annual conference we were honored to be recognized as pioneers in a creative model for revitalizing endangered structures and giving the historic properties a renewed sense of purpose.

-Contact info@revivetheroots.org with the subject Mary Mowry House for more information and upcoming tour dates!
+Contact [email protected] with the subject "Mary Mowry House" for more information and upcoming tour dates!

-Contact info@revivetheroots.org with the subject Mary Mowry House for more information and upcoming tour dates!
+Contact [email protected] with the subject "Mary Mowry House" for more information and upcoming tour dates!

 Who was Mary Mowry?

 Mary Mowry was born in Providence, but she fell in love with Smithfield.
 After retiring from a career in education, she dedicated her life to preserving Smithfield’s history and protecting its land.
 She donated more than 100 acres to the town through the Smithfield Land Trust.
 Part of her donation was the land that we call Mowry Commons, and her home, which serves as Revive the Roots’ headquarters.
 During her lifetime she was known for her beautiful and extensive flower gardens.
 In the twilight of her life and after her death these gardens were overtaken by weeds and her efforts were temporarily forgotten.
-As Revive the Roots has cleared brush, cut saplings and pulled weeds we have uncovered Mary’s treasures, Daffodils, tulips, iris, hyacinth, crocus and lilacs to name a few.
+As Revive the Roots has cleared brush, cut saplings and pulled weeds we have uncovered Mary’s treasures, daffodils, tulips, iris, hyacinth, crocus and lilacs to name a few.
 It is our wish as the current stewards of Mary’s land to replant and expand these gardens.
 Revive the Roots is preserving Mary’s legacy so future generations can fall in love with Smithfield too.

 Links and Articles